karthik224-hash/devNetwork/homework.md

 - Add timestamps to the user schema
 - Add API level validations on Patch request and Signup post API
 - DATA Sanitizing - Add API validation for each field
+- Install validator
+- Explore validator library functions and use validator funcs for password, email